EdwardCalvert/GoogleCalendarPushNotifications/README.md

 ## Enhancements

-In the near future, I am to add a fully .Net Solution.
+In the near future, I aim to add a fully Server Side implementation.

 Contributions warmly accepted.